-In 2018, more than 83% of the fees and commissions related to banking (24% to cards and transfers, 24% to loans and guarantees, 15% to bancassurance, 15% to customer account related fees and 3% to other fees and commissions), with market related fees and commissions accounting for the remaining 17%.
+In 2019, more than 85% of the fees and commissions related to banking (24% to cards and transfers, 24% to loans and guarantees, 17% to bancassurance, 17% to customer account related fees and 3% to other fees and commissions), with market related fees and commissions accounting for the remaining 15%.
 A decrease in the volume of lending transactions that the Bank executes with its customers could result in lower commissions derived from banking operations and guarantees.
 Moreover, changes to market sentiment could lead to market downturns that are likely to impact transactional volume, therefore leading to declines in the Bank's fees.
 In addition, as the fees that the Bank charges for managing its' clients' portfolios are, in many cases, based on the value or performance of those portfolios, a market downturn that reduces the value of the Bank's clients' portfolios or increases the amount of withdrawals would reduce the revenue the Bank receives from its asset management, private banking and custody services.
-Revenue derived from the Bank's asset management business could also be impacted by below market performance by the Bank's securities investment funds, which could lead to increased withdrawals and reduced inflows.
+Revenue derived from the Bank's securities investment funds, which could lead to increased withdrawals and reduced inflows.
 An increase in withdrawals and a reduction in inflows could have a significant material adverse effect on the Bank's business, financial condition, results of operations and prospects.